Accreditation & Student Achievement

 Retention and graduation rates, and post graduate placements are measures that are vital to the process.
 The first students entered the Master of Arts in Ethical Leadership (MEL) in the Spring of 2013.
 In the first five microterms, the attrition rate for students entering under CLU’s standard admission policy was 6%.
 It is expected that attrition rates will remain low because CLU’s educational model provides students flexibility and tuition is affordable.
 Students are able to move in and out of the program depending upon their personal needs.
 However, based on experience CLU anticipates that most students will continue through the program without a break for the learning continuity, job requirements and opportunities, and close relationships with like-minded students and faculty members that will naturally develop.

-The first MEL students will graduate in September 2014.
-CLU will closely track and analyze student participation trends, graduation rates, and post-graduate placement information to best respond to student needs and optimize educational opportunities.
+The first students in the M.A. in Ethical Leadership program graduated in September 2014.
+CLU closely tracks and analyzes student participation trends, graduation rates, and post-graduate placement information to best respond to student needs and optimize educational opportunities.
 This page will be updated following each term.